Mays-M/DataAnalytics-AI/README.md

-# Introduction to Data Analytics and Artificial Intelligence : degree course
+# Introduction to Data Analytics and Artificial Intelligence

-Name: Mays AL-Azzawi

-year: 2023

-Notes: